bcnmy/docs/docs/tutorials/sendGasless.md

 - Node.js installed on your machine
 - Biconomy Paymaster API key
-- A Bundler url if you don't want to use the testnet one (for mumbai you can use https://bundler.biconomy.io/api/v2/80001/nJPK7B3ru.dd7f7861-190d-41bd-af80-6877f74b8f44)
+- A Bundler url if you don't want to use the testnet one (for Amoy you can use https://bundler.biconomy.io/api/v2/80002/nJPK7B3ru.dd7f7861-190d-41bd-af80-6877f74b8f44)
-- An rpc url (for mumbai can use https://rpc.ankr.com/polygon_mumbai)
+- An rpc url (for Amoy can use https://rpc-amoy.polygon.technology/)
 - An address to send the transaction to (replace `0xaddress`)

 ### Step 1: Generate the config and Create Biconomy Smart Account